amoshnin/R-Pathfinding.Algorithms.Visualizer/README.md

 ### Generating Mazes

-Random walls and recursive division are the two maze algorithms currently in use.
+Perfect mazes (recursive backtracking) and basic random are the two maze algorithms currently in use.
 For each node, the random walls technique generates a random number in the range [0, 1].
 The node is turned into a wall based on this number.
-With one exception, the recursive division algorithm is similar to the basic [recursive division algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_division_method) .
-The difference is that instead of constructing a single passage in each wall, we generate numerous passages here.
-Instead of a single path between the start and finish nodes, many paths might be used.

 ### Changing Speed